 A plan to lift population numbers

 Disease in breeding colonies on the Auckland Islands is the single greatest threat to sea lions.
-Other natural and man-made threats include:
+Other threats include:

-- the direct effects of fishing – when sea lions get caught in trawl nets
+- the direct effects of fishing (for example, sea lions can be caught in trawl nets)

 - changes in food resources

-- poor habitat – for example, where pups drown in holes
+- poor habitat (for example, pups can drown in mud holes)

 Find out more